 - Stack the pickles, whole or sliced (depending on your family traditions), in the jars.

-- Divide the grape leaves (if desired), the garlic cloves, dill sprigs, pepper, caraway and cumin between the two jars.
+- Divide the grape leaves (if using), the garlic cloves, dill sprigs, pepper, caraway and cumin between the two jars.

 - Cover with sweet brine (with 4% salt).
 Close the jars and place an airlock.